Know more about

 Issues related to Peace and Conflict have been a perennial concern across cultures throughout human history.
 We are essentially relational beings, and in the complexity of our relationships, of course, conflicts emerge.
 Conflicts are part of life, the point is how we deal with them.

-In the Conflict Transformation approach, relationships and the emotions are the focus of the work.
+In Conflict transformation relationships and emotions are the core of the work.

-It is through our relationships that we derive meaning and understanding of our place in the world and our ways of relating to ourselves and to each other emotions arise and as a result tensions and conflicts emerge to the surface.
-PCS offer practices, tools, theories and training that seek to flourish our socioemotional skills to deal with conflict effectively, compassionately, constructively and conscientiously.
+It is through our relationships that we derive meaning and understanding of our place in the world.
+Emotions arise and as a result tensions and conflicts emerge.
+PCS offers practices, tools, theories and training that seeks to allow our socioemotional skills to flourish allowing us to deal with conflict effectively, compassionately, constructively and conscientiously.

 - Conflict transformation -